gridai/grid-docs/products/add-data-to-grid-datastores/datastore-faq.md

 # FAQ

+## Where is data mounted when using datastores?
+By default Grid mounts datastores to /home/joyvan/datastore.
+This can be customized via cli with the  `--grid_datastore_mount_dir` arugment.

 ## Data is private

 Any datastore you upload to Grid can only be accessed **by you**.
 Grid does not look at or manipulate your data in anyway.